GeoBosh/fGarchDoc/README.md

 [WurtzEtAlGarch.pdf](https://github.com/GeoBosh/fGarchDoc/blob/master/WurtzEtAlGarch.pdf).

 (*This is an unpublished manuscript.
-Some online sources, confusingly, attribute it to JSS, vol 55, issue 2, but this seems to have taken the place holders `VV` and `II` in the heading on the first page as being the Roman numbers 55 and 2.*)
+Some online sources, confusingly, attribute it to JSS, vol 55, issue 2, but this seems to have taken the placeholders `VV` and `II` in the heading on the first page as being the Roman numbers 55 and 2.*)